The mixing time of the switch Markov chains: a unified approach: Multicommodity flow - general considerations

+Typically, a successful application of Sinclair's method requires decomposing $\nabla=X\triangle Y$ into alternating circuits in many ways, each decomposition yielding a different path in $\G$.
+The decompositions are parameterized by $S_{X,Y}$ (see~\eqref{eq:param}).
+This parametrization (described in detail in Lemma~\ref{th:decomp}) and its application to \ref{step1} was introduced in~\cite{KTV97} (Kannan, Tetali and Vempala, 1997).

-Let $X$ and $Y$ be two realizations of the same (unconstrained or bipartite) degree sequence; they belong to $\G$.
-A high level description of the definition of multicommodity flow from $X$ to $Y$ can go like this: \begin{enumerate}[label=(Step \arabic*),leftmargin=4em] \item We decompose the symmetric difference $\nabla = E(X) \triangle E(Y)$ into alternating circuits: $W_1,W_2\dots, {W_{p}}$. \item We decompose every alternating circuit $W_k$ into smaller, ``simple'' alternating circuits $C^k_1,C^k_2\dots, C^k_{\ell_k}$. \item We will construct the canonical path from $X$ to $Y$ along these ``simple'' alternating circuits, step by step, using Algorithm~\ref{alg:sweep} iteratively. \end{enumerate} Typically, successful application of Sinclair's method requires decomposing $\nabla$ into alternating circuits (Step 1) in very many ways, and each decomposition requires one canonical path.
-These different decompositions will be parameterized by the set $S_{X,Y}$ (see (\ref{eq:param})).
-This parametrization (described in details in Lemma~\ref{th:decomp}) and its application to (Step 1) was introduced in~\cite{KTV97}.
-Now we arrived at the most sensitive part of the construction: (Step 2).
-Here we need the following ability:
+Let $X$ and $Y$ be two realizations of the same (unconstrained or bipartite) degree sequence; they both belong to $\G$.
+For each $s\in S_{X,Y}$ we will construct a path $\varUpsilon(X,Y,s)$ in $\G$ which connects $X$ to $Y$.
+A high level description of the construction of these paths follows. \begin{enumerate}[label=\textbf{(Step \arabic*)},ref=\mbox{(Step~\arabic*)},leftmargin=6em] \item Guided by $s\in S_{X,Y}$, decompose the symmetric difference $\nabla = E(X) \triangle E(Y)$ into $X,Y$-alternating circuits: $W^s_1,W^s_2\dots, {W^s_{p_s}}$. \item Decompose every alternating circuit $W^s_k$ into primitive alternating circuits $C^k_1,C^k_2\dots, C^k_{\ell_k}$ (the parameter $s$ is omitted from the labels). \item Process the primitive circuits iteratively via Algorithm~\ref{alg:sweep}.
+The returned switch sequences are concatenated.
+The resulting path in $\G$ is labeled $\varUpsilon(X,Y,s)$. \end{enumerate}